SAN ANTONIO SEX CRIME ATTORNEY – CONTINUOUS SEXUAL ABUSE

 San Antonio Continuous Sexual AbuseContinuous sexual abuse of a young child or children is one of the most serious sexual offenses that exist under Texas Law.
 The age of the alleged victims and the number of offenses mean that defendants convicted under this statute are subject to some of the harshest penalties that exist under Texas law.
-It is important to get legal advice as soon as you learn of an investigation against you.
+Getting legal advice as soon as you learn of an investigation against you is important.
 The sooner a defense lawyer is involved in your case, the better protected your important constitutional rights will be.
 Early intervention will also give your attorney better options for resolving the charges against you.

 Section 21.02 of the Texas Penal Code defines continuous sexual abuse of a young child or children as: